Disentangled Inference for GANs with Latently Invertible Autoencoder: Experiments

 \subsection{Finetuning the Latent Code to a Specific Image}

-The reconstruction precision can be further improved by two ways: increasing the dimension of the intermediate latent space and finetuning the model to fit a specific image.
-A large latent space can preserve more semantic information of images and the image-wise finetuning can recover specific features of objects or scenes.
-The Image2StyleGAN algorithm~\citep{image2stylegan} is such an example, which assigns the different $\bm y$s to the different layers of the StyleGAN generator with the optimization of the MSE-based GAN inversion.
-The different $\bm y$s span a high-dimensional latent space.
-As analyzed in section~\ref{sec:entanglement}, the GAN inversion heavily depends on the initialization of $\bm y$, even for the disentangled case.
-The original Image2StyleGAN method uses the average $\bm y$ as the initial value to ameliorate the problem.
-To show the superiority of inference capability of LIA, we compare the three cases of initialization for model finetuning via GAN inversion: random sampling, the average, and the output of LIA's encoder.
-The associated optimization is based on the reconstruction loss

-where the synthesis network $g$ is well trained and frozen during the inversion task.
-For our method, we take the initial value of $\bm y$ as the encoded latent code $\bm y_0 = f(\bm x)$.
+In the previous section, we demonstrate that the encoder of LIA is capable of achieving satisfactory reconstruction precision.
+However, the reconstruction precision can be further improved in two ways: increasing the dimension of the intermediate latent space and finetuning the latent code to fit a specific image.
+These two ways have been explored by Image2StyleGAN~\citep{image2stylegan}.
+This is reasonable since a larger latent space can preserve more semantic information of images, and the image-wise finetuning can recover specific features of objects or scenes.
+Increasing the dimension means assigning different $\bm y$s to different layers of the StyleGAN generator rather than using the same $\bm y$s as the original StyleGAN does.
+The different $\bm y$s span a high-dimensional latent space that can better unfold the underlying image manifold.
+Finetuning the latent code means using Equation~(\ref{eq:gan-inversion2}) to fit the given individual target image.
+For the high-dimensional optimization problem in Equation~(\ref{eq:gan-inversion2}), a better initialization value results in a better optimization output.
+The early works~\citep{Creswell16, Lipton17} use random vectors usually sampled from a prior distribution to initialize $\bm z$ in Equation~(\ref{eq:gan-inversion2}).
+This kind of initialization usually leads to sub-optimal results.
+Image2StyleGAN~\citep{image2stylegan} uses the average $\bm y$ as the initial value, which significantly improves optimization results.
+Here, we show that the initialization from the encoder of LIA can achieve better results than the aforementioned two initialization methods.
+In our case, the initial value of $\bm y$ comes from the encoder of LIA when given a target image $ \bm x $, $i.e.$ $\bm y_0 = f(\bm x)$.

-As shown in Figure~\ref{fig:Bengio}, the reconstructed faces from LIA are the best.
-For example, Monnalisa's hair style near the right eye is correctly recovered from the latent codes of LIA whereas Image2StyleGAN and random sampling both fail.
-Figure~\ref{fig:fine-tuninf-detail} compares the detailed reconstruction quality from local facial parts.
-The consistent superiority of LIA can be quantitatively verified from the losses shown in Figure~\ref{fig:avg-loss}.
+Figure~\ref{fig:finetuning} shows the results using three different initialization methods, in which we can see that the reconstructed faces from LIA are the best.
+For example, Mona Lisa's hairstyle near the right eye is correctly recovered from the latent code of LIA, whereas both the Image2StyleGAN and random sampling fail.
+Figure~\ref{fig:fine-tuning-detail} compares the reconstruction quality of the facial parts.
+Table~\ref{tab:quat-finetuing-high-dimension} reports the quantitative results with those three different initialization methods using the last 1,000 images in the FFHQ dataset.
+We can see that the initialization from our encoder also produces the best results.
+Moreover, the average losses at each iteration during optimization are plotted in Figure~\ref{fig:avg-loss}.
+For each curve, the losses are calculated on the last 1,000 images on FFHQ.
+It is clear that using the code from our method results in faster convergence and better reconstruction, which also demonstrates the consistent superiority of LIA.